I Hate U, I Love U: Composition

 The song is written in the key of F-sharp minor with a tempo of 92 beats per minute.
-Musically, "I Hate U, I Love U " is a Midtempo Pop song backed by a Piano, with elements of snap and Alt-R&B. "I Hate U, I Love U" starts off with a simple melody played on the piano, as O'Brien starts to sing the first stanza and chorus, the latter of which introduces a Hi-hat drum that plays throughout the rest of the song.
+Musically, "I Hate U, I Love U " is a Midtempo Pop song backed by a Piano, with elements of bedroom pop and Alt-pop.
+"I Hate U, I Love U" starts off with a simple melody played on the piano, as O'Brien starts to sing the first stanza and chorus, the latter of which introduces a sparse finger snapping beat that plays throughout the rest of the song.
 The second stanza is then sung by Gnash, as well as the third verse which is sing-rapped.
 The third chorus is sung by both artists.
 The first half of the bridge is sung by O'Brien and Gnash joins in for the second half.
 The song ends with a piano solo, as O'Brien sings the final chorus.
 It has a duration of four minutes and eleven seconds.

 Music video

 The music video for "I Hate U, I Love U" premiered on March 7, 2016.
-The music was released on Gnash’s official YouTube Channel and has gained more than 715 Million views as of February 2023.
+The video was released on Gnash's official YouTube channel and has gained more than 724 million views as of April 2023.